gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 ### Administrative Actions

-An administrative action will be primarily defined as an action which modifies a resource in a Teleport Cluster directly.
-Essentially, this covers any action which requires an allow rule with a `create`, `update`, or `delete` verb requirement.
+An administrative action will be defined as an action which creates, updates, or deletes a teleport resource.
 For example:

 - `tctl rm/create/edit`
 - `tctl users add/rm/reset`